Two119/SDL2-game-template/README.md

 }
 ```
 You have to pass in the return type, then the various types of the arguments like this: ```auto test_func = fn<int, const char*, bool>(test);```

+- To use the SpriteStack class, you have to first create a SpriteStack object, then initialize it by passing in the sprite sheet containing your sprite-stack layers, the size (number of rows and columns) of your spritesheet (as explained in the above note about spritesheets) and the spread value of your sprite-stack.
+Simply load the spritesheet as a surface and then pass it in as an argument; don't pass it in as a ```Surf_Spritesheet``` or ```Spritesheet``` object.
+WARNING: This class only works if your sprite sheet containing all the sprite-stack layers has all its sprites vertically one on top of the other.
+Horizontal spritesheet alignment won't work.

 # Functions
 1) scale_surface (scales a surface up or down)